rongstat/EOT-eigenmap/README.md

 The method is based on the paper:

 Landa, B., Kluger, Y., and Ma, R. (2023) Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets

+# Content

+The directory `R Codes` includes R scripts for the simulations and data analysis in the manuscript.

+# System Requirements

+The method package requires only a standard computer with enough RAM to support the operations defined by a user.
+For optimal performance, we recommend a computer with the following specs:

+RAM: 16+ GB
+CPU: 4+ cores, 3.3+ GHz/core

+The R implementation of the method is tested under R version 4.2.3.
+Reproducing our simulation results requires the R packages: `Rfast`,`RSpectra`,`BiocNeighbors`,`pcaPP`,`uwot`,`clusterSim`,`ggplot2`,`scatterplot3d`.